yaoweibin/nginx_ajp_module/README.markdown

 __context:__ _http, server, location_

-This directive sets the number and the size of buffers, into which will be read the response, obtained from the ajp server.
-By default, the size of one buffer is equal to the size of pages.
+This directive specifies the number and the size of buffers, into which will be read the response, obtained from the AJP server.
+By default, the size of one buffer is equal to the size of a page.
 Depending on platform this is either 4K, 8K or 16K.